jdisla07/movatic-challenge/client/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

+### `npm install`

+To start the development server, run:

 ### `npm start`